 Designing for disability: dos and don’ts

 Design for disability and you improve usability for everyone.
-This was a key takeaway from a lively panel session we held in June 2020 at CXcon: The Accessibility Edition, a virtual web accessibility conference from Inviqa.
+This was a key takeaway from a lively panel session we held at our 2020 web accessibility conference.

-Moderator James Moore, a columnist at The Independent, spoke to his panel about their day-to-day experiences as disabled users of digital products and services, and asked how inaccessible websites and apps impact their daily lives.
+Moderator James Moore – a columnist at The Independent – spoke to our panel about their day-to-day experiences as disabled users of websites and apps.

 Our panelists for this session were:

 - Matthew Johnston: a technical delivery consultant specialising in inclusive technology, captioning and subtitling, financial services, and CX.
 Matthew has been profoundly deaf since birth.
-You can find him on Twitter @MatthewExplorer.
+Follow him on Twitter @MatthewExplorer.

 - Glen Turner: a visually impaired blogger and YouTuber based in London.
 He posts about his experiences as a disabled person, London, and other things he enjoys.
-Find him on Twitter @well_eye_never.
+Follow him on Twitter @well_eye_never.

-Our ‘designing for disability’ panel explored the daily frustrations of trying to navigate websites and apps with poor accessibility, as well as the compelling business case for inclusive design, and the universal benefits of digital accessibility.
+Our design for disability panel explored the daily frustrations of trying to navigate websites and apps with poor accessibility.
+It also looked at the compelling business case for accessibility.

-Here are some of the key takeaways from this conversation:
+Here are the key takeaways from this conversation.

 Your audience DOES have access needs